double-m/multiattachment-upload/README.md

 ### Q/A

 **Q:** What are the technologies involved?
-**A:** Node.js/Express.js on the server-side and li'l old jQuery on the client-side.
+**A:** Node.js/Express.js on the server-side and Vanilla JS on the client-side.

 **Q:** Fine, so why don't we just upload all of this data as a whole?
 **A:** Because this is just a demonstration :) waiting for being reimplemented with a different server-side technology where the "whole" will lack the W...